neopsyon/awesome-sources/README.md

 * [Awesome Azure Architecture](https://github.com/lukemurraynz/awesome-azure-architecture) - A curated list of AWESOME blogs, videos, tutorials, code, tools & scripts, related to the design and implementation of solutions in Microsoft Azure.

 * [Azure Sentinel 4 SecOps](https://github.com/eshlomo1/Microsoft-Sentinel-4-SecOps) - Microsoft Sentinel content with queries for exploration, hunting, and other activities.

+* [Azure Resource Inventory](https://github.com/microsoft/ARI) - Azure Resource inventory (ARI) is a powerful script written in PowerShell to generate an Excel report of any Azure Environment you have read access.

 * [AKS Accelerator](https://github.com/Azure/AKS-Construction) - AKS Accelerator dramatically speeds up this work by providing the templates and deployment scripts to quickly create a fully configured, Kubernetes environment.